George Barnes (British politician): Trade union and political involvement

-During his time in London, Barnes became an active member of the Amalgamated Society of Engineers.
+During his time in London, Barnes became an active member of the Amalgamated Society of Engineers (ASE).
+He was elected to the union's Executive Council in 1889, and in 1892 became assistant general secretary.
 He stood for the general secretaryship of the union in 1895, but was narrowly defeated by the incumbent, John Anderson.
 However, the following year, Anderson was dismissed for "wilful neglect of duty", and Barnes easily beat him in a new election.
-Barnes was a committed member of the co-operative movement, and a keen if moderate socialist, which led him to join the Independent Labour Party on its foundation in 1893.